DTWilson/BOSSS/README.md

 ## Installation

-Install the released version of tout from CRAN:
+Install the released version of BOSSS from CRAN:

 ``` r
 install.packages("BOSSS")